 Losing your job can be a life-changing experience.
 Sometimes, it is a positive change.
 In many cases, though, it can be devastating and scary.
-The worst thing that you can do, however, is just assume that the company has treated you fairly, or that there is no point in fighting for what you deserve.
+The worst thing you can do is assume that the company has treated you fairly, or that there is no point in fighting for what you deserve.

 If you have been offered a severance package (or even worse, not offered any severance at all), you need to have the situation reviewed by a lawyer that specializes in Employment Law.
 If you don’t, you will likely be shortchanging yourself and those who depend on you at a critical time.